What Does IRA-Eligible Gold Mean?

 Platinum bullion consists of physical platinum bars or coins.
 Like gold and silver bullion, platinum coins are smaller and less expensive than bullion coins.
 Platinum coins include the American Platinum Eagle and the South African Krugerrand.

-See also Gold IRA Fees: What to Expect When Investing in a Gold IRA
+See also Gold IRA: What You Need to Know About Investing in Gold in 2023

 What is the benefit of a gold IRA?